 - a.
-The Board of an MO shall retain ultimate responsibility for the AML/CFT & PF compliance. - b.
-An MO shall have a comprehensive AML/CFT compliance programme approved by the Board. - c.
+The Board of an MO shall retain ultimate responsibility for the AML/CFT & PF compliance. - An MO shall have a comprehensive AML/CFT compliance programme approved by the Board.
+(Refer to Appendix H and Section 49 of Act 1044) - c.
 An MO shall submit copies of the approved Compliance Programme to the Commission within one (1) month of the release of the document. - d.
 Quarterly reports on the AML/CFT & PF compliance status of the MO shall be presented to the Board for its information and necessary action.